Workers Compensation for Back Injury

 The Workers Comp Insurance company may try to show that the injury was not “occupational” (i.e. was not caused by your employment) and try to deny your claim by asserting that the injury was caused by leisure or other off-work activities (such as skiing, a motorcycle accident, etc.)

 X-rays, MRIs, doctor’s notes after a physical examination, etc. must show that your back pain is caused by some physical abnormality of the spine or spinal canal that was “predominantly caused” by your work related activities.
-If you have back pain, but cannot document a physical impairment that normally produces pain symptoms like yours, you’re unlikely to win disability benefits.
+If you have back pain, but cannot document a physical impairment that normally produces pain symptoms like yours, you’re unlikely to collect workers compensation benefits for your back injury.

 Long Beach Workers Compensation Lawyers

-Our experienced Long Beach lawyers have handled hundreds of Workers’ Compensation cases for back injuries.
-Our lawyers understand what the Workers’ Compensation Board is “looking for” in order to approve your claim.
-We know through years of experience “what works and what doesn’t” – so we are able to protect your rights and obtain the maximum benefits for which you qualify.
-Call our experienced Long Beach Workers’ Compensation lawyers today, for a free consultation – and get the benefits you deserve.
+The experienced Long Beach lawyers at Cantrell have handled hundreds of workers’ compensation cases for back injuries, and collected millions of dollars in workers compensation for our clients.
+Our workers comp lawyers understand what the workers’ compensation board is “looking for” in order to approve your claim.
+We know through years of experience “what works and what doesn’t” – so we are able to protect your rights and obtain the maximum workers compensation benefits for which you qualify.

 Long Beach Workers Compensation Attorneys: 562-622-4800